Alicia-Sheng/Foodie-WebVersion/README.md

 A React food ordering app, Foodie, designed to provide university students with quick and easy food ordering from restaurants and cafes on campus.

+Here is the web version of Foodie.
+Please check the mobile app version here: https://github.com/Alicia-Sheng/Foodie-MobileAppVersion.

 ## Table of Contents

 - [Foodie](#Foodie)